Automattic/wp-calypso/packages/packaged-tour/README.md

 ### Keyboard Navigation

-When a tour is rendered and focused, the following functionality is provided:
+When a tour is rendered and focused, the following functionality exists:

-- Minimize the tour on `ESC` key press (in step view)
+- Minimize the tour on `ESC` key (in step view)
-- Close the tour on `ESC` key press (in minimized view)
+- Close the tour on `ESC` key (in minimized view)
-- Go to previous/next step on `left/right` arrow key press (in step view)
+- Go to previous/next step on `left/right` arrow keys (in step view)

 ## Configuration